jgirgis01/Diabetes_Readmission/README.md

 # Clinical Analytics & 30-Day Diabetes Readmission Pipeline

-An end-to-end healthcare data science and clinical analytics pipeline that predicts 30-day hospital readmissions among diabetic patients.
+An end-to-end healthcare data science and clinical analytics pipeline that identifies who returns for a  30-day hospital readmission among patients with diabetes.

 This project integrates in-memory SQL extraction, machine learning classification, and clinical risk scoring to surface actionable patient cohorts for care coordinators and clinical teams.